388th Fighter Wing: Pacific Air Forces

-At the end of 1975, there were only three combat squadrons at Korat, consisting of 24 F-4D's of the 34th TFS, 24 A-7D's of the 3rd TFS, and 6 AC-130 "Spectre" aircraft of the 16th Special Operations Squadron.
-On 23 December 1975, the 388th TFW and its remaining Squadron, inactivated at Korat RTAFB, closing out the USAF operations at the base.
+At the end of 1975, there were only three combat squadrons at Korat, consisting of 24 F-4D's of the 34th, 24 A-7D's of the 3rd, and 6 AC-130 Spectre aircraft of the 16th Special Operations Squadron.
+On 23 December 1975, the 388th and its remaining squadron, inactivated at Korat RTAFB, closing out the USAF operations at the base.

 For these operations and its wartime service at Korat Royal Thai Air Force Base (1966–1975), the wing earned a total of eight Air Force Outstanding Unit Awards and a Presidential Unit Citation.